The War Diary of Lieutenant William L Hayes M C

 1915 and the Battles for Ypres -

 WLH signed his Attestation Papers in Winnipeg on the 5 February 1915.
 His health was assessed, he nominated his next of kin and was assigned to the 28th (Northwest) Battalion, D Company (many of whom were from Saskatoon area).
-He was almost 27.
+He was almost 27 years old.
+The average age of a Canadian soldier in this war was 26.

 According to D E Macintyre (Canada at Vimy) recruits stayed in Winnipeg throughout the winter, training and living in an indoor arena, with no equipment and no winter clothing or adequate uniforms.